umarhassan-mitodl/24.150-fall-2023/content/pages/final-essay.md

 - Are good reasons given for the paper’s claims?
 - Does the paper show evidence that the student has thought through the topic?

 As you know, all your writing must be your own; please refresh your memory of class policies by consulting the syllabus.
-MIT’s policies about academic integrity may be found here: {{% resource_link "b30c2c78-77f2-4747-bb1a-a16a7cecf23c" "Academic Integrity: A Handbook for Students" %}}.
+MIT’s policies about academic integrity may be found here: [Academic Integrity: A Handbook for Students](https://integrity.mit.edu/).

 This essay is due during session 27 and will count for 25% of the course grade.